 Child and Dependent Care Expenses

-You may claim this deduction on your Virginia return only if you were eligible to claim a credit for child and dependent care expenses on your federal return.
+You may claim this deduction on your Virginia return if you were eligible to claim a credit for child and dependent care expenses on your federal return.
 Enter the amount on which the federal credit for child and dependent care is based.
-(This is the amount on federal Form 2441 or Schedule 2 of Form 1040A that is multiplied by the decimal amount - up to $3,000 for one dependent and $6,000 for 2 or more.).
+(This is the amount on federal Form 2441 that is multiplied by the decimal amount - up to $8,000 for one dependent and $16,000 for 2 or more).
 Do not enter the federal credit amount.

 Example: Jon and Mary have three children in day care.
 Both their incomes exceed the maximum federal child care expense amount of $6,000.
 Their actual child care expenses were $4,000.
 Therefore, on their federal return, their child care credit was based on $4,000 (from line 6 of Form 2441).

 Based on the information from Form 2441, Jon and Mary will subtract $4,000 on their Virginia return - the expenses on which they based their credit.

 Tip: The amount of employment-related expenses that may be subtracted is limited to the amount actually used in computing the federal credit for child and dependent care expenses.
 As a general rule, you are limited to a maximum of $3,000 for one child and $6,000 if you are claiming the expenses for two or more dependents, or the earned income of the spouse having the lowest income, whichever is less.

 Caution: Filers often deduct their federal credit amount by mistake, which results in a much lower deduction.
 Be sure to use the qualified expense amount for your Virginia deduction.

 Foster parents may claim a deduction of $1,000 for each child residing in their home under permanent foster care, as defined in the Code of Virginia, provided that they claim the foster child as a dependent on their federal and Virginia income tax returns.